-- direct obligations or obligations guaranteed by the United States or its agencies; - shares of registered investment companies through a mutual fund provided the mutual fund receives certain ratings depending on its investments; - general obligations of the State of Minnesota or any of its municipalities and other state and local government obligations as listed in Minnesota statutes; - bankers' acceptances of United States banks; - commercial paper issued by United States corporations or their Canadian subsidiaries that is of the highest quality and matures in 270 days or less; and
+- direct obligations or obligations guaranteed by the United States or its agencies; - shares of registered investment companies through a mutual fund provided the mutual fund receives certain ratings depending on its investments; - general obligations of the State of Minnesota or any of its municipalities and other state and local government obligations as listed in Minnesota statutes; - bankers' acceptances of United States banks; - commercial paper issued by United States corporations or their Canadian subsidiaries that is of the highest quality and matures in 270 days or less; and - repurchase agreements, securities lending agreements, joint powers in investment trusts and guaranteed investment contracts, with certain restrictions.

-6. Housing and Redevelopment Authority - Discretely Presented Component Unit Disclosures
+6. Housing and Redevelopment Authority - Discretely Presented Component Unit Disclosures (Continued)